sebschu/proliferate-client/docs/javascript-library.rst

     :param success_fct: An optional function with one argument that gets called if sending the data to the server succeeds.
 If not specified, participants will be automatically redirected to the Prolific completion URL after the data has been uploaded.
     :param failure_fct: An optional function with one argument that gets called if sending the data to the server fails.
 If not specified, participants receive an error message asking them to message the researcher to get compensated.

+If you have an HTML tag with the id ``thanks`` in your experiment, the default success and failure functions will keep participants updated on the status of the upload.

 Experiment integration
 ------------------------